 So here is the explanation… Dyson calls it the “770 account” to make it seem enigmatic (that’s what makes it intriguing also), honestly, it’s a cryptic on its own, even if you don’t give it a devious name.

 I think, similar insurance products are already being touted by lots of sleazy infomercials, whose potentials make you wary, with names like “Bank on Yourself” and “Infinite Banking” and such.

-I’m pretty sure Tom Dyson is chattering about some kind of life insurance here, well not just ordinary life insurance (that makes sure your family’s not impoverished if you die), but probably a precise class of permanent life insurance that is called “whole life.”
+I’m pretty sure Tom Dyson is talking about some kind of life insurance here, well not just ordinary life insurance (that makes sure your family’s not impoverished if you die), but probably a precise class of enhanced permanent life insurance that is called “whole life.”
 Rather it’s more of a wealth protection and tax savings policy.

 Whole life insurance is typically an arrangement between you and the insurance company, where they promise to pay you an assured sum when you are no more.
 And the contract never expires as long as you are making the payments.